polairelabs/PenguinShip/README.md

 - Navigate to the top right and click on the green **Authorize** button and paste the __access-token preceded by the word "Bearer"__ in the value field, e.g "Bearer access-token"
 - Click on "Authorize".
 You're now ready to use authenticated endpoints!

+### Setting up Stripe Webhooks

+To handle payments and subscription provisioning during local development, you need to set up Stripe webhooks.
+Follow these steps:

+1. Download the Stripe CLI executable for your operating system from the Stripe [CLI GitHub releases page](https://github.com/stripe/stripe-cli/releases) (Or use a package manager to install)

+2. After installing the Stripe CLI, log in to your Stripe account:

+    `stripe login`

+3. Set up the webhook listener:

+    `stripe listen --forward-to localhost:8080/api/v1/subscriptions/stripe-webhook`

 ## Continuous Integration

 This project uses a Continuous Integration (CI) pipeline with GitHub Actions.
 When new changes are pushed to the `main` branch, the CI pipeline is triggered.